Criminal Defense Lawyer S. Joshua Macktaz, Esq.Schedule a Free Consultation

 However, to be eligible to have multiple misdemeanor convictions Expunged, a person must wait 10 years after the last case ended.
 So, this is a longer “look-back” period, but it does allow folks to put the past behind them no matter how bad.

-As an experienced and aggressive RI expungement lawyer, I will be able to expunge your criminal history and restore your reputation within 3 weeks of being hired.
+As an experienced and aggressive Rhode Island expungement lawyer, I will be able to expunge your criminal history and restore your reputation within 3 weeks of being hired.

 Under Rhode Island law, a felony is a criminal charge which carries more than 1 year in jail.
 These criminal offenses are generally considered “major” criminal cases and, in some situations, result in jail sentences.
 Once again, depending on how the felony criminal case ends in Court, a felony conviction can be expunged at different times.
 So: